-After familiarizing yourself with all that marketing terminology, you realize just how vast the concept of digital advertising is and how hard it is to get traffic, generate leads and what have you.
+After familiarizing yourself with all that marketing terminology, you’ll come to realize just how vast the concept of digital advertising is and how hard it is to get traffic, generate leads, and make money!

 That being said, there are tons of great sources out there with the potential to grow your traffic and revenue.
 The odds are in your favor, and whatever your niche, there’s a platform for you.
 You just need to figure out what you’re willing to spend your money on.

 Here are picks for 20 great sources of paid traffic and advertising that are actually worth the investment!

 1. Google Ads

 Google is the most popular search engine in the world.
 So yes, Google Ads was an incredibly obvious choice, but it has to be said anyway.
 When you consider the devices and sites your audience uses, you know that Google has its finger in almost every metaphorical pie out there.

 You’ve also got a ton of advertising options to choose from with Google Ads, as well as a relatively low cost per click (CPC) rate.

 When you talk about YouTube, you’re talking about a whole new audience!
 These are people who genuinely care about the quality of your content: specifically, video-based content.

 With banners, videos, and text, you get a decent range of ad formats to choose from.
 Additionally, since YouTube is available in more than 70 countries, you can bet that you’ll get in front of an international audience, targeting your advertisements to various demographics around the world.